 - Water

-How To Make Strawberry Daifuku Mochi
+How to Make Strawberry Daifuku Mochi

 2. Divide the red bean paste into 6 balls.
 Flatten each ball and wrap each strawberry with the red bean paste.
 Set them aside.